 Aerospace Engineer Salary

-For Aerospace Engineers, bonuses and commissions account for a significant portion of income and add up to 500 percent of their $83K yearly pay.
-In the world of Aerospace Engineers, total cash compensation can vary between $59K and $132K.
-Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $10K and $22K, respectively.
-The most important factor affecting compensation for this group is career duration, followed by the company and location.
-For the most part, Aerospace Engineers enjoy their work and report high levels of job satisfaction.
-The vast majority of Aerospace Engineers (89 percent) who took the survey are men.
+Median pay for Aerospace Engineers in the United States is around $82K per year.
+In the world of Aerospace Engineers, total cash compensation can vary between $59K and $134K.
+Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $10K and $20K, respectively.
+Career duration is the biggest factor affecting pay for this group, followed by the particular city and the individual firm.
+Most Aerospace Engineers like their work and job satisfaction is high.
 Medical benefits are awarded to almost all, and a fair number earn dental coverage.
-This report is based on responses to the PayScale salary survey.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Aerospace Engineer